 The QUACO project is a part of the IR magnets (WP3) in Hilumi-LHC.
-It draws together several research infrastructures with similar technical requirements in magnet development, which will allow the avoidance of unnecessary duplication of design effort and reduce overall cost through economies of scale using a joint procurement process.
-By pooling efforts on technological requirements and using their experience from prior procurements, the partners in QUACO will act as a single buyer group with sufficient momentum for potential suppliers to consider the phased development of the requested magnets.
-The pre-commercial procurement (PCP) instrument used in this project will thus take away the mismatch between the high-end R&D effort and the existing market for these instruments and allow large and small specialised companies to increase the speed of their own research and technology development.
+It draws together several research infrastructures with similar technical requirements in magnet development, which allow the avoidance of unnecessary duplication of design effort and reduce overall cost through economies of scale using a joint procurement process.
+By pooling efforts on technological requirements and using their experience from prior procurements, the partners in QUACO act as a single buyer group with sufficient momentum for potential suppliers to consider the phased development of the requested magnets.
+The pre-commercial procurement (PCP) instrument used in this project thus takes away the mismatch between the high-end R&D effort and the existing market for these instruments and allow large and small specialised companies to increase the speed of their own research and technology development.

 The QUACO partners are: